 • When actors collide, what are the next steps?

-• How clear is the power structure of among the actors?
+• How clear is the power structure among the actors?

 • Which actors are intentionally invited into the delicate ecosystem of your writing center?